DBraun/TD-Faust/README.md

 ### Using TD-Faust in New Projects

-In this repository, copy the `toxes/FAUST` structure into your new project.
+From this repository, copy the `toxes/FAUST` structure into your new project.
 You should have:

 * `MyProject/MyProject.toe`
 * `MyProject/toxes/FAUST/FAUST.tox`
-* `MyProject/toxes/FAUST/main_faust_base.tox`

 and any other files which are sibling to FAUST.tox

-Now copy `FAUST.tox` into your new TouchDesigner project, probably near the root. `FAUST.tox` acts as a [Global OP Shortcut](https://docs.derivative.ca/Global_OP_Shortcut).
-Next, copy `main_faust_base.tox` into the project and use it in a way similar to how it's used in `TD-Faust.toe`.
+Now drag `FAUST.tox` into your new TouchDesigner project, probably near the root. `FAUST.tox` acts as a [Global OP Shortcut](https://docs.derivative.ca/Global_OP_Shortcut).
+Next, copy `toxes/FAUST/main_faust_base.tox` into the project and use it in a way similar to how it's used in `TD-Faust.toe`.

 ## Licenses / Thank You